 EmPower: Women for Climate-Resilient Societies

-The EmPower: Women for Climate-Resilient Societies aims to strengthen gender equality and human rights in climate change and disaster risk actions in the Asia and the Pacific region.
+Jointly implemented by UN Women and UN Environment Programme, the EmPower: Women for Climate-Resilient Societies (EmPower) project aims to strengthen gender equality and human rights in climate change and disaster risk actions in the Asia and the Pacific region.

 For more information, contact: